AI and Lawyers | What Every Law Firm Needs to Know

 Why is AI front and Center Now?

-AI, machine learning and related topics have been in and out of the headlines for years.
 There will be a bit of buzz around the subject, then the world will (seemingly) forget about AI for a while.
-And let’s be honest, technology isn’t without its occasional over-hyped “revolution” that… isn’t quite.
+And let’s be honest, technology isn’t without its occasional over-hyped “revolution” that… doesn’t quite live up.

 But, this is different.

 Large Language Models like GPT-3 and GPT-4 (and the user-facing Chat-GPT) mark a significant milestone in the development and application of Artificial Intelligence.
 GPT-3 and 4, as the leading example, can review and produce information (text-based content) and can do so in a conversational, human-like way.
-AI tools such as these can assist with tasks like legal research, document drafting, or contract review by providing suggestions, summarizing information, or identifying relevant precedents.

-In March 2023, GPT-4 passed the state bar exam with flying colors, and also passed the US Medical Licensing exam without clinician input.
+Case and point—on March 2023, GPT-4 passed the state bar exam with flying colors, and also passed the US Medical Licensing exam without clinician input.

 GPT Models